-- Capitol lactation room is Room 104A, first floor, North and West corner of the building/Senate Building they are Rooms G007 and G008, ground floor near the Sergeant at Arms office and elevators - Lactation rooms are located in the Capitol, the State Office Building, and the Centennial Office Building.
-The lactation rooms in the Capitol-is on the second floor are is in Room 104A (first floor).
-See Senate Offices, in Room 231 Capitol to obtain a key.
-Note that during the restoration of the Capitol, a lactation room may not be available in the Capitol.
+• Lactation rooms are available for employee use for the purposes of lactation and nursing children during the employee's working hours and are located in the Capitol, the State Office Building, and the Centennial Office Building.
+Time used by employees for the purposes of lactation will not reduce their compensation as stated in M.S.
+181.939.
+The lactation room in the Capitol is in Room 104A (first floor).
 In the Minnesota Senate Building, the lactation rooms are G007 and G008, on the ground floor near the Sergeant at Arms office and elevators.
 The room in the State Office Building is located on the ground floor.
-See the House Human Resources Office in 185 State Office Building to obtain a key.
+See the House -Sergeants Office in G85 State Office Building to obtain a key.
 The room in the Centennial Office Building is located on the ground floor.
 See the Capitol Security desk on the ground floor to obtain a key.
 An electrical outlet is provided in each room.

-Wage DisclosureProtection
+Wage Disclosure

 Salaries for all legislative employees are public information.
-In accordance with the wage disclosure protection law under Minnesota Statutes section 181.172, an employee is permitted to disclose the employee'shis or her wages and may not be required to sign a waiver or other document denying the employee the right to disclose the employee's wages.
+In accordance with the wage disclosure protection law under Minnesota Statutes § 181.172, an employee is permitted to disclose the employee's wages and may not be required to sign a waiver or other document denying the employee the right to disclose the employee's wages.
 The Legislature will not take any adverse employment action against an employee for disclosing the employee's own wages or discussing another employee's wages which have been disclosed voluntarily.